Squamous cell carcinoma of the lung

 What does treatment effect mean?

-Treatment effect is described in your report only if you received either chemotherapy or radiation therapy prior to surgery to remove the tumour.
-In order to determine the treatment effect, your pathologist will measure the amount of viable (living) tumour and express that number as a percentage of the original tumour.
+Treatment effect is described in your report only if you received either chemotherapy or radiation therapy before surgery to remove the tumour.
+To determine the treatment effect, your pathologist will measure the amount of viable (living) tumour and express that number as a percentage of the original tumour.
 For example, if your pathologist finds 1 cm of viable tumour and the original tumour was 10 cm, the percentage of viable tumour is 10%.

 Lymphovascular invasion means that cancer cells were seen inside a blood vessel or lymphatic vessel.
 Blood vessels are long thin tubes that carry blood around the body.
 Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
 The lymphatic vessels connect with small immune organs called lymph nodes that are found throughout the body.
 Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the liver.